rday45/flask-web-server/README.md

 }
 ```

-if unsuccessful, for example you do not send the right data type associated with a field, you will receive the following error message:
+If unsuccessful, for example you do not send the right data type associated with a field, you will receive the following error message:

 ```BASH
 {